metablaster/WindowsFirewallRuleset/Readme/WindowsPowerShell.md

 ## How to open Windows PowerShell in Windows 11

-1. Right click on start button in Windows
+1. Click on start button
-2. Click `Windows Powershell (Admin)` to open Powershell as Administrator
+2. Type `Windows PowerShell` into search box
-3. If prompted for password, enter Administrator password and click `Yes` to continue
+3. Right click on `Windows PowerShell` and either run it normally or as Administrator

 ## How to open Windows PowerShell in target folder